TapiocaFox/Daijishou/DSESS.md

 ## DSESS URL
-DSESS URL contains **The body URL** and several **URL parameters**.
+DSESS URL contains **The body URL** and several **DSESS URL parameters**.
+DSESS defined parameters will be extracted and removed before HTTPS request.

 ### 0. The body URL
 The body URL contains the search engine HTTPS URL with template tags.
-The template tags will apply for each URL parameter be analyzed.
-And DSESS defined parameters will be extracted and removed before HTTPS request.
+The template tags will apply for each URL parameter when extracted.
 For example:

 `https://www.google.com/search?q=%7BscraperKeyword%7D&hl=%7BlocaleLanguage%7D&tbm=isch`

 You can see  `{scraperKeyword}` is encoded as `%7BscraperKeyword%7D`.
 So do `{localeLanguage}`.
+And those will be replaced by corresponding string values.

 All parameters **must be translated to URL query encoded string**.
 Concatenate by URL parameters rules.
-With following DSESS URL parameters.
-The parameters is processed below order.
+Same with following DSESS URL parameters.
+Also the DSESS URL parameters are processed below order.

 ### 1. Target site Regex parameter
 `dsess_target_site=` + Target site Regex.